Lightweight Open Source System Software

 Many file managers now not only use udev, they also use various libraries on top of it such as HAL or DeviceKit.
 All these libraries often slow older, low resource systems to a crawl.
 The old way of working with hard drives was to use the mount and umount commands or to add the devices to /etc/fstab.
 This becomes problematic when you have several hot swappable devices.
 You need to know what device a drive is mapped to before you can mount it.
 You could set up a USB drive to always mount to a certain location in /etc/fstab and mount it when you install the drive.
 However, what if you need to mount two USB drives or what if one USB drive has multiple partitions.
 It becomes even more complicated if your hard drives are hot swappable.
 You can't always assume your USB drive will be ordered just after your hard drive in sequencing if you may have one hard drive one time you boot and two installed the next.

 For Linux, there's usbmount.
 It automounts USB drives using udev.
-I did read that the package was no longer maintained, but it worked fine for the Debian Squeeze system I tried it on.
+I did read that the package was no longer maintained, but it worked fine on Debian Squeeze and Wheezy.
 With FreeBSD, I use am-utils (Berkeley automounter).
 This is available on Linux as well.
 I've also read about autofs.
 Both am-utils and autofs have the useful feature that they automatically unmount devices if you don't use them for a while.
 The Arch Linux wiki has a few suggestions for tools with fewer dependencies than those that require HAL including one called uam.
 It also has examples of integration with a window manager.
 If you check out the yad (Yet Another Dialog) wiki, you'll see examples of using yad to create a GUI interface for udev for mounting and unmounting flash drives.
 I'd be very interested to hear from others who are trying to lower resource usage if they've found better options or which of the tools I mentioned worked best for them.

 Contact

-If you'd like to contact me with any suggestions for applications or settings or any fixes for information on this page or my other Open Source related pages or any other tips on working with Open Source, I'd be interested in hearing from you.
+If you'd like to contact me with any suggestions for applications or settings or any updates to information on this page or my other Open Source related pages or any other tips on working with Open Source, I'd be interested in hearing from you.
 If you have questions of your own and are using Linux or a BSD system, I do recommend you check any forums there may be for the distribution you're running.
-It's been very useful for me so far to do so.
 Also, check your favorite search engines if you need more help.
 Please do share any suggestions for light or useful applications if you have any.
 I'll be updating these pages to share with interested readers as I learn more information.

 To the main page.